"It ain't no rapids. All you need are the right tools, and it's just a pasture ... with a bunch of sheep -- lying down

 The reader will also note, in this passage, that the upper limits of the soprano and alto voices are stretched to their limits; true to what his pupil Kirnberger stated, Bach in his part writing could be very bold like this at times.

-3. The next principle would be playing combinations of voices, first by sight reading the left hand part, slowly, playing the tenor line and, if necessary, the notes from the alto that the left hand must take; if we manage to bump into fingerings we need to change at this point, we make those changes.
+3. The next principle would be to try playing combinations of voices, first by sight reading the left hand part, slowly, playing the tenor line and, if necessary, the notes from the alto that the left hand must take; if we manage to bump into fingerings we need to change at this point, we make those changes.

 In many fugues one of more voices (usually the alto) invariably will be shared between the hands; it's important to practice hands separately, but when we do, some notes will be missing from certain voices because these notes are played by the other hand; in such cases it's crucial that we hear the unplayed notes in our mind's ear; it helps to practice the voices separately to ensure we're listening to every note of every voice.

 The hardest thing about learning a Bach organ fugue is that, due to its complexity, it's virtually impossible to sight read it; all the moving lines are independent, have equal rights, and are doing all kinds of different things; the left hand and feet are thus forced to cooperate with and be as equally skilled as the right hand.

-4. Once we've arrived at the best fingerings for both hands the next principle would be to write them down and do not deviate from them; the fundamental component for developing the memory to play fugues by heart is writing down the fingering.
+4. Once we've arrived at the best fingerings for both hands the next principle would be to write them down in pencil on the score and do not deviate from them; the fundamental component for developing the memory to play fugues by heart is writing down the fingering and pedalling.

 Many will dismiss this practice as only for beginners -- the know-it-alls will assume they know better -- but this simple method works; the foremost musicians don't consider themselves "too good" to write in fingerings, and neither should we.